15th — 17th centuries

 Based on Armand Brulhart, Bulletin n°1 of Vieux Martigny (1977) and the official records of the Valais Council of State.

-Advertising lithograph, c.
-1860 · Bulletin n°1 of Vieux Martigny, 1977
+Advertising lithograph · c.
+1860 · Bulletin n°1 of Vieux Martigny

-The first appearance of the building under the Latin name Magna Domus, in 1462, suggests it may have been a monastery of unverifiable origin.
-The house's origin plausibly traces back to the noble family of Martigny: the building is already known as Magnum Hospitium — meaning great hospice or great inn — when it passed to Antoine de Châtelard through a sale by Peronnette of Martigny, a descendant of the last Vidames.
+First recorded in 1462 under the Latin name Magna Domus.
+The house is already known as Magnum Hospitium — great hospice or great inn — when it passes to Antoine de Châtelard, sold by noble Peronnette of Martigny, a descendant of the last Vidames.

 The massive walls of a former cloister, now the Grand’Maison hotel.